karmentsang/karmentsang.github.io/content/improvements.md

 ### Dark and Light Theme - Customisation

 I've been tackling the ability to switch between light and dark mode.
-It still hasn't been implemented due to CSS files overlapping.
+It still hasn't been implemented due to
+CSS files overlapping.
+In the JavaScript code I used local storage to remember the user's theme preference across page loads.